Eaglehawk Neck Hall

 Community working bees have improved the amenity and area around the community hall and the garden around the Officers Quarters.
 Restoration is a longer term goal.

-The future of Waterfall Bay Road is also an issue of concern that is being addressed, especially now that it has been improved.
+The future of Waterfall Bay Road is also an issue of concern that is being addressed, especially now Tasman Council have accepted responsibility for its maintenance and addressed major issues.

 There is still much to do.